SharonOkuns/SharonOkuns/README.md

 Product Manager
 ------------------------

 👋 Hello World!
-I'm Sharon!
-I'm on a journey of discovery and I've set out to document my learning adventure right here on GitHub. 🚀 📖 Follow along as I share snippets, challenges, and victories in my coding diary.
-It's a minimalist space where I strive to capture the essence of my coding discoveries. 🚧 Work in progress, but isn't that what coding is all about?
+I'm Sharon! 🚀 📖 Follow along as I share snippets, challenges, and victories in my coding diary. 🚧 Work in progress, but isn't that what coding is all about?
 Join me on this exciting journey of turning ideas into reality! 💡

 * 🌍  I'm based in London
 * ✉️  You can contact me at [sharonkuns@gmail.com](mailto:sharonkuns@gmail.com)